A centre of world communication

 Did you know our tiny village, Porthcurno, was once the hub of international communications?
 The largest telegraph station in the world was situated in the valley below the theatre.
 Many of the Minack’s early performers and stage crew were members of their staff.
-You can find out all about their amazing story at the Telegraph Museum, next to the beach car park.
-All visitors to the Minack are entitled to a 20% discount at the Museum.
-Just present a valid Minack ticket at the entrance.
+You can find out all about their amazing story at the PK Porthcurno, next to the beach car park.

 The beautiful little church of St Levan is only a short walk beyond the theatre and is well worth visiting.
 An ancient building, some of the carved pew ends date back to the 12th century.
 Rowena Cade embroidered some of the altar cloths that are still used today.
 See if you can spot St Levan’s Stone, near the South Porch.
 There are several stories connected to it, including a prophesy that when a pack pony can ride through the split in the stone, the world will end.
 So you might want to bring a tape measure!
 The church is open during daylight hours.